freiheit-com/test-mate/README.md

 ## test-need

-The test-need analysis helps to find classes in Java based projects that probably need tests added the most (hence the name test-need).
+The test-need analysis helps to find classes in Java-based projects that probably need tests added the most (hence the name test-need).

 It outputs a csv file with some metrics for each java file in the repository.